 Answer: Yes.
 According to the TVA, at a fuel cost of $3.00 per gallon a traditional ICE vehicle that gets 24 miles per gallon costs approximately $1,875 per year to operate.
 At CDE Lightband’s average 2022 cost per kWh, an EV would only cost $506 per year to operate.
 You can learn more about the cost of operating an EV and experiment with different scenarios using the calculator below or using the calculator here.

 Answer: Yes.
-According to the TVA, a traditional ICE vehicle may generate approximately 11,839 lbs. of CO2 per year, while an EV may generate 4,162 lbs. of CO2 per year.
+According to the TVA, a traditional ICE vehicle may generate approximately 11,839 lbs. of CO2 per year, while an EV may cause the generation of 4,162 lbs. of CO2 per year.
 It is correct to acknowledge that electric utilities generate power from a variety of sources and that electricity is not always 100% carbon free, but electric power, especially in the Tennessee Valley, is significantly more carbon neutral than gasoline and diesel for transportation.
-You can learn more about the Co2 reductions of EVs here.
+You can learn more about the Co2 reductions of EVs using TVA’s EV resources.

 An above average percentage of the power generated in Tennessee comes from nuclear and hydro electric resources.
 This means that EVs charged in Tennessee have smaller carbon footprints than the national average of EVs.
-We can see this difference by comparing the data in Figure 2 to that in Figure 3.
+We can see this difference by comparing the data in Figure 1 for Tennessee to the national average data.

 Of course these are averages.
-Some ICEVs are more efficient than others, and the same is true of EVs.
+Some ICE vehicles are more efficient than others, and the same is true of EVs.
 To compare one specific vehicle’s emissions to another’s there’s DoE’s fueleconomy.gov.
 This resource allows us to see the fuel economy and emissions characteristics of specific vehicles compared side-by-side.
-One interesting thing to do with this tool is to compare the most efficient ICEVs on the market to the least efficient EVs.
+One interesting thing to do with this tool is to compare the most efficient ICE vehicles on the market to the least efficient EVs.
 Even in these worst-case-scenario comparisons, EVs have lower emissions.

 It’s also possible to charge an EV using only renewable energy, in which case, none of the above matters and the EV has no charging emissions and an even smaller carbon footprint.
 If you can’t install rooftop solar, you can purchase green power through TVA’s Green Power Switch program to offset the emissions of your EV.

-One study found that total emissions from manufacturing one EV were approximately 32,394 lbs CO2, while the total manufacturing emissions from ICEV productions were 20,220 lbs.
+We can go even further by looking into the additional emissions that may be required to manufacture and EV and it’s battery components.
+One study found that the total emissions from manufacturing one EV were approximately 32,394 lbs CO2, while the total manufacturing emissions from ICE vehicle productions were 20,220 lbs.
 CO2.
 So what does this mean?

-You can read the full study about vehicle production emissions at sciencedirect.com.
+You can read the full study about EV production emissions at sciencedirect.com.

-Analyses of EV environmental impacts depend heavily on where electric power originates and what ICEV counterparts the EVs are being compared to but it’s clear that, in any case, EVs are the more environmental friendly choice.
+Analyses of EV environmental impacts depend heavily on where electric power originates and what ICE vehicle counterparts the EVs are being compared to but it’s clear that, in any case, EVs are the more environmental friendly choice.

 If you’re considering purchasing an EV, talk to us.
 We can help you navigate the resources mentioned in this article, calculate the cost of EV charging and just generally discuss the prospect.